35th Infantry Regiment (United States): Motto

-World War I
+World War I and Mexican Border War

-The 35th Infantry Regiment was stationed at Nogales, Arizona on 27 August 1918, when at about 4:10 pm, a gun battle erupted unintentionally when a Mexican civilian attempted to pass through the border, back to Mexico, without being interrogated at the U.S. Customs house.
+In March 1917, the 35th Infantry moved to Camp Stephen D. Little, near Nogales, Arizona.
+It was assigned on 7 August 1918 to the 18th Division.
+The regiment was in the midst of relocating to Camp Travis, near San Antonio, Texas, to join the rest of the 18th Division when, on 27 August, at about 4:10 pm, a gun battle erupted unintentionally when a Mexican civilian attempted to pass through the border back to Mexico without being interrogated at the U.S. Customs house.
 After the initial shooting, reinforcements from both sides rushed to the border line.
-Hostilities quickly escalated and several soldiers were killed and others wounded.
+Hostilities quickly escalated and several soldiers were killed, and others wounded.

-The U.S. 35th Infantry border post had about 15–18 men and requested reinforcements from their garrison.
-When they arrived they requested the Buffalo Soldiers of the 10th Cavalry.
-The 10th, commanded by Frederick Herman, came to their aid from their camp outside of town.
-After observing the situation for a few moments, Lt Colonel Herman ordered an attack on the Mexican and German held hilltops overlooking the border town.
+The 35th Infantry border post had about 15–18 men, and requested reinforcements from their garrison.
+When they arrived, they requested the Buffalo Soldiers of the 10th Cavalry.
+The 10th, commanded by Lieutenant Colonel Frederick Herman, came to their aid from their camp outside of town.
+After observing the situation for a few moments, Herman ordered an attack on the Mexican and German held hilltops overlooking the border town.
 Defensive trenches and machine gun placements had been seen being dug there in the previous weeks.
 Herman wanted Americans there before Mexican reinforcements got there.

-Under heavy fire, the U.S. 35th Regiment infantry soldiers and dismounted 10th Cavalry troops advanced across the Mexico–US border through the buildings and streets of Nogales, Sonora and up onto the nearby hilltops.
-This was done while other units of the 35th Regiment held the main line near the border post.
+Under heavy fire, the 35th Infantry soldiers and dismounted 10th Cavalry troopers advanced across the Mexico–US border through the buildings and streets of Nogales, Sonora and up onto the nearby hilltops.
+This was done while other units of the 35th Infantry held the main line near the border post.
 About 7:45 pm, the Mexicans waved a large white flag of surrender over their customs building.
 Lt.
-Colonel Herman observed and then ordered an immediate cease fire.
-Snipers on both sides continued shooting for a little while after the cease fire, but were eventually silenced upon orders from their superiors.
+Colonel Herman observed, and then ordered an immediate ceasefire.
+Snipers on both sides continued shooting for a little while after the ceasefire but were eventually silenced upon orders from their superiors.

+Interwar period

+The 35th Infantry Regiment was relieved from the 18th Division on 14 February 1919, and was transferred on 16 November 1919 to Camp Lewis, Washington.
+It sailed for the Territory of Hawaii on 20 September 1920 on the troopship USAT Great Northern.
+It arrived at Schofield Barracks on 25 September 1920, and was assigned to the Provisional Infantry Brigade; it was assigned to the 21st Infantry Brigade on 4 February 1921, and further assigned to the Hawaiian Division on 1 March 1921.
+It was relieved from the 21st Infantry Brigade on 14 October 1922 and assigned to the 22nd Infantry Brigade.
+The regiment's primary wartime mission was to conduct a mobile defense of the beaches and inland sectors of the southern half of the island of Oahu.
+It was assigned on paper to the 25th Infantry Division on 26 August 1941, with the headquarters of that unit activated on 1 October 1941.